via Homebrew

-Terminal-based log file viewer that merges, indexes, and analyzes multiple log formats with SQL querying capabilities
+Terminal log file viewer that merges, formats, and indexes log files with SQL analysis and real-time monitoring

-The TUI interface provides navigation hotkeys for jumping between errors (e/E), regex search (/), text highlighting, and message filtering using regular expressions or SQLite expressions.
-Users can view message histograms over time (i), pretty-print structured text (P), and analyze logs using embedded SQLite queries (;).
-The tool supports semantic highlighting of identifiers like IP addresses and PIDs.
+The TUI interface provides spatial navigation with hotkeys to jump between errors (e/E), search with regular expressions (/), and filter messages using regex or SQLite expressions.
+Users can view message histograms over time (i), analyze logs with embedded SQLite queries (;), and highlight patterns with the :highlight command.
+The tool supports real-time tailing and can process compressed log files without manual decompression.

-lnav integrates with systemd-journald through piped input from journalctl, supporting both standard and JSON output formats.
-It can process journal fields like PRIORITY and _SYSTEMD_UNIT when using JSON output.
-The tool handles compressed files natively and works with various log formats including syslog, web access logs, and JSON lines without requiring format definitions for common log types.
+lnav integrates well with systemd-journald through piped input from journalctl, supporting both standard and JSON output formats.
+It recognizes additional fields like PRIORITY and _SYSTEMD_UNIT when using JSON format.
+The tool is particularly useful for system administrators, DevOps engineers, and developers who need to correlate events across multiple log sources and perform complex log analysis beyond basic grep and tail functionality.

 # via Homebrew